Sequential Monte Carlo Bandits: Conclusion and discussion

-We have presented a (sequential) importance sampling-based framework for the MAB problem, where we combine sequential Monte Carlo inference with state-of-the-art Bayesian MAB policies.
-The proposed algorithmic setting allows for interpretable modeling of complex reward functions and time-evolving bandits.
-The methods sequentially learn the dynamics of the bandit from online data, and are able to find the exploration-exploitation balance.
+We presented a sequential Monte Carlo (SMC)-based framework for multi-armed bandits (MABs), where we combine SMC inference with state-of-the-art Bayesian bandit policies.
+We extend the applicability of Bayesian MAB policies ---Thompson sampling and Bayes-UCB--- to previously elusive bandit environments, by accommodating nonlinear and time-varying models of the world, via SMC-based inference of the sufficient statistics of interest.

-In summary, we extend the applicability of Bayesian MAB policies (Thompson sampling and Bayes-UCB in particular) by accommodating complex models of the world with SIR-based inference of the unknowns.
-Empirical results show good cumulative regret performance of the proposed framework in simulated challenging models (\eg contextual categorical dynamic bandits), and practical scenarios (personalized news article recommendation) where complex models of data are required.
+The proposed SMC-based Bayesian MAB framework allows for interpretable modeling of nonlinear and time-evolving reward functions, as it sequentially learns the sufficient statistics and dynamics of the bandit from online data, to find the right exploration-exploitation balance.
+Empirical results show good cumulative regret performance of the proposed policies in simulated MAB environments that previous algorithms can not address, and in practical scenarios (personalized news article recommendation) where time-varying models of data are required.

+We show that SMC-based posterior random measures are accurate enough for Bayesian bandit policies to find satisfactory exploration-exploitation tradeoffs.
+The proposed SMC-based Bayesian agents do not only estimate the evolving latent parameters, but also quantify how their uncertainty maps to the uncertainty over the optimality of each arm, adjusting to non-stationary environments.
+Careful computation of SMC random measures is fundamental for the accuracy of the sequential approximation to the posteriors of interest, and the downstream performance of the proposed SMC-based MAB policies.
+The time-varying uncertainty of the sequentially updated parameter posterior encourages exploration of arms that have not been played recently, but may have reached new exploitable rewards.
+Namely, as the posteriors of unobserved arms result in broader SMC posteriors, SMC-based Bayesian MAB policies are more likely to explore such arm, reduce their posterior's uncertainty, and in turn, update the exploration-exploitation balance.

-Important future work remains on a deeper understanding of the regret of both Thompson sampling and UCB-based policies within the proposed SMC-based framework.
-A theoretical analysis of the dependency between optimal arm changes, posterior convergence, and regret of the proposed SMC-based framework must be devised.
+Important future work remains on the theoretical understanding of Thompson sampling and Bayes-UCB within the proposed SMC-based MAB framework.
+Given that SMC posteriors converge to the true posterior under suitable conditions~\citep{b-Liu2001,j-Crisan2002,j-Chopin2004}, we hypothesize that the proposed SMC-based bandit policies can achieve sub-linear regret, under appropriate assumptions on the latent dynamics.